thegodone/molds-branch/doc/README.txt

       -options
        "davidson", "active_occ", "active_vir", "max_iter", "max_dim", "norm_tol",
        "nstates", "exciton_energies", "all_transition_dipole_moments",
-       "mulliken", and "num_print_coefficients" are prepared as options.
+       "mulliken", "unpaired_electron_population", and "num_print_coefficients" are prepared as options.

        "davidson" should be set as "yes" or "no".
        The default value of the "davidson" is "yes".